farahsal1/Obesity_Classification/README.md

 1. Merge the seven classes into 3 or 4 broad categories: insufficient weight, normal weight, overweight and obese.
 By eliminating the need to capture variation between different overweight and obesity classes, this may help the model pick up the variation between the broader categories.
 2. We can complement this study with models on based on non-survey data, for example, data obtained through fitness trackers and food recording apps may give a more accurate picture of a person's day-to-day behaviors and may reduce bias that comes from self-reporting these values.
+3. Going to do more feature analysis to understand the impact of the behavorial variables and their statistical significance.